ABOUT US

 Psychiatric Mental Nurse Practitioner, American Nurses Credentialing Center | Family Nurse Practitioner, American Academy Nurse Practitioners

 Before entering healthcare, Noah worked as a photojournalist documenting vulnerable populations around the world.
 He holds an AB in Comparative Religion from Duke University and a Master’s in Interactive Telecommunications from NYU.
 These foundations continue to shape his work, with a focus on meaning, identity, and the role of technology in healing.
+He is currently developing a new form of narrative therapy that uses AI-enabled filmmaking to support healing, meaning-making, and identity reconstruction.

 Dr. Aaron Krasner, MD